 Unlike in the US, the second driver fee should be included in your rental price already.

-You do need a credit card to rent a car.
+You need a credit card to rent a car.
 There’s no way around it.

 You don’t need an international driver’s license to rent a car in Mexico.

-Playa del Carmen – Hertz (10th Av) & MEX Rent A Car (5th Av)
+Playa del Carmen Car Rental – Hertz (10th Av) & MEX Rent A Car (5th Av)

 DON’T FORGET ABOUT TRAVEL INSURANCE

-Don’t forget to arrange a health insure before heading to Mexico.
+Don’t forget to arrange health insurance before heading to Mexico.
 The easiest and the most reliable travel insurance is Safety Wing (especially since it includes covid coverage now!).
 Get it before your trip to skip unnecessary troubles that might ruin your holidays!